 Gunmen wearing uniforms with no insignias moved into the building and raised the flag of the self-proclaimed "Donetsk Republic".

-They were also reported to be in control of the police station in the town, which is located between the town of Slavyansk and the city of Donetsk, both also controlled by separatists.'Not personal'
+They were also reported to be in control of the police station in the town, which is located between the town of Slavyansk and the city of Donetsk, both also controlled by separatists.

 US President Barack Obama confirmed the stepping up of sanctions, which he said was part of a "calibrated effort" to change Russia's behaviour in Ukraine, during a visit to the Philippines.

 He said the measures were in response to Moscow's failure to uphold an international accord aimed at peacefully resolving the Ukraine crisis.

 Mr Obama said the sanctions - which will be announced in detail later in Washington - would target individuals and companies, as well as some high-tech exports to Russia.
 But he acknowledged it was uncertain whether they would have any effect.